| By Kate Ravilious Bones reveal a classy Roman diet THE feast

 plants.
 There was very little difference in diet from person to

+person.
 LATE Roman burials tell a very different story.
 People

 buried in tombs and lead-lined coffins had ratios of carbon and